juergenschubert/docker-ubuntu-grafana-influxdb/PowerShell cmdlet/README.md

 There are two ways to get the data into an influxDB and you have to watch out on each command for switches like

--dumpmeasuremen
+-dumpmeasurement
 -add2InfluxDB

 Both do different things.
-While -add2InfluxDB is dumping into an InfluxDB and is creating the DB if not available -dumpmeasuremen  - only writing you the insert statement for the InfluxDB cli.
+While -add2InfluxDB is dumping into an InfluxDB and is creating the DB if not available -dumpmeasurement  - only writing the insert statment to stdout which you can copy and paste into InfluxDB cli.

 Before we can start we need to connect to our DD like:
 >$DD = '3.66.161.175'